PostRainBench: A comprehensive benchmark and a new model for precipitation forecasting: Introduction

-\paragraph{Lack of A Unified Benchmark.} A previous study, KoMet~\citep{kim2022benchmark}, introduced a small dataset covering the time span of two years.
-Due to the limited data samples, models trained solely on such datasets may risk overfitting to specific data characteristics.
-Furthermore, KoMet only selected a subset of NWP variables as input.
-In contrast, another study~\citep{rojas2022deep} utilized all 143 available NWP variables as input.
-The limited size of the dataset, along with the lack of a standardized method for selecting variables, hinders research progress in improving the NWP post-processing task.

-To tackle the aforementioned challenges, we introduce a new model learning framework and a unified benchmark for robust evaluation.

-We summarize our contributions as follows: \begin{itemize}[topsep=1.0pt,itemsep=1.0pt,leftmargin=5.5mm] \item We introduce \textbf{PostRainBench}, a comprehensive multi-variable benchmark, which covers the full spectrum of scenarios with and without temporal information and various combinations of NWP input variables.
-This unified benchmark could help accelerate the research area of NWP post-processing-based precipitation forecasting. \item We propose \textbf{CAMT}, a simple yet effective Channel Attention Enhanced Multi-task Learning framework with a specially designed weighted loss function.
-CAMT is flexible and can be plugged into different model backbones. \item On the proposed benchmark, our model outperforms state-of-the-art methods by \textbf{6.3\%}, \textbf{4.7\%}, and \textbf{26.8\%} in rain CSI on three datasets, respectively.
+To tackle the aforementioned challenges, we introduce \textbf{PostRainBench}, a comprehensive multi-variable benchmark, which covers the full spectrum of scenarios with and without temporal information and various combinations of NWP input variables and we propose a new model learning framework \textbf{CAMT}, a simple yet effective Channel Attention Enhanced Multi-task Learning framework with a specially designed weighted loss function.
+On the proposed benchmark, our model outperforms state-of-the-art methods in rain Critical Success Index(CSI) on three datasets.
 Furthermore, it's worth highlighting a significant milestone achieved by our model.
-It stands as the first deep learning model to surpass NWP method in heavy rain, with improvements of \textbf{15.6\%}, \textbf{17.4\%}, and \textbf{31.8\%} over NWP predictions across respective datasets.
-This underscores its potential to effectively mitigate substantial losses in the face of extreme weather events. \end{itemize}
+In heavy rain, with improvements of \textbf{15.6\%}, \textbf{17.4\%}, and \textbf{31.8\%} in CSI over NWP predictions across respective datasets.
+This underscores its potential to effectively mitigate substantial losses in the face of extreme weather events.